jameholme/rEIPer/README.md

 2. Releases the EIP from the AWS EIP Pool
 3. Allocates a new EIP to the AWS EIP Pool
 4. Associates the new EIP to the EC2 instace
 5. Does "stuff" from the newly associated EIP

+## Requirements:
+* AWS Account with appropriate permissions to interact with the AWS API, VPC, EC2, and S3 Resources
+* Python3 + Pip
+  * Boto3
+  * Requests

 ## Idea List:
 * Create a loop to do this en masse